crystal-clayson/8-Week-SQL-Challenge/Foodie_Fi/readme.md

 After a free trial period beginning 2020-09-20, Customer 2 successfully enrolled in the pro annual subscription on 2020-09-27.

-Unfortunatly, Customer 11 chose not to enroll in a plan after their free trial ended on 2020-12-03.
+Unfortunately, Customer 11 chose not to enroll in a plan after their free trial ended on 2020-12-03.

 After a free trial period beginning 2020-12-15, Customer 13 successfully enrolled in the basic monthly subscription on 2020-12-22.